 DO NOT eat any foods not allowed on AIP, unless you have previously reintroduced them successfully.

 Note: I have created a simple one page PDF version of this information for my clients to post on their refrigerators for easy reference.
-I would be happy to email it to you also.
-Just input your email address here and I will send it over immediately.
+I would be happy to email it to you also; just click the button below.